status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/quick-start-docker.md

 ### Prerequisites
 - [Docker](https://www.docker.com/)

-### Use the Docker image to run a Fluffy client on the Portal network
+### Use the Docker image to run the Nimbus Portal client on the Portal network

 ```bash
 # Connect to the Portal bootstrap nodes and enable the JSON-RPC APIs.